The family reunion visa allows family members of foreign citizens holding a valid visa or residence permit to legally reside in Italy.

 In order to obtain the visa, it is necessary to follow specific steps in both cases:

 - Application for the pre-authorization to the family reunion, or “nulla osta”.
-The nulla osta shall be requested at the competent authorities in applicant’s place of residence, and will be issued within 90 days from application;
+The nulla osta shall be requested at the competent authorities in applicant’s place of residence, and its processing time is 90 days from application;

-The Italian Consulate or Embassy of your home country will issue the visa in order to allow the family to reunite with the foreigner (check here the one competent for your country).
+- After obtaining the nulla osta, the family members can apply for the family at the Italian Consulate or Embassy of their home country.
+The nulla osta, together with the visa application form, the travel documents, and the documents attesting the family status, are the fundamental documents that applicants shall provide at the consular appointment. (check here the one competent for your country).
 Within 8 days from the family arrival in Italy, it is necessary to submit all original documents to the Public Office covering the area of residence of the foreigner.

 4. Duration and permitted activities with a family reunion Visa

 The resident permit has the same validity as the one of the relative already living in Italy and they can be renewed together.
-Moreover, holders of these permits are allowed to perform the following activities:
+Moreover, holders of these permits can perform the following activities:

 - Attend a study or training course;